johannes-manner/workshop-spring-boot/jpa/README.md

 the film studio and the actors in separate queries..).
 Look also at the type of queries, joins over several tables - a performance nightmare...
-This effect is even transitively :( Could result in reading whole subtrees of the database without needing it, e.g. also change the association in Actor
+This effect is even transitively :( Could result in reading whole subtrees of the database without needing it, e.g. also change the association in Actor:

 ```java
   @ManyToMany(fetch = FetchType.EAGER, mappedBy = "actors", cascade = {MERGE, PERSIST})